byyyyyyyyy/weather-app/README.md

 ## Code editor
 ```
 The recommened editor is VS code.
+You can still use other editors.
 ```

 ## VS Code Plugins